hazelcast/fraud-detection-python/README.md

 hz-cli submit -t $HZ_ENDPOINT -v -c org.example.Main target/deploy-jobs-1.0-SNAPSHOT.jar
 ```

 Your inference pipeline has now been deployed to Hazelcast.
 But wait, what is this pipeline doing?
-The picture below illustrate what's happening behind the scenes
+The picture below illustrates what this real-time pipeline is automating
 ![Realtime fraud detection pipeline: behind the scenes](./images/pipeline.png)

 Broadly speaking, the pipeline stages are:
-* **Ingest** - placing new transactions in the "transaction" map (in-memory distributed data structure in Hazelcast)
+* **Ingest** - placing new transactions in the "transaction" map (in-memory distributed data structure in Hazelcast) triggers the execution of this pipeline
 * **Enrich** - Using credit card number and merchant code on the incoming transaction, it looks up data in the "customer" and "merchant" maps.
 This information was previosuly loaded to Hazelcast in-memory data store (in step 2)
 * **Transform** - Calculates the 'Distance from home' feature using location reported in the transaction and customer billing address stored (which is available on the "customer" map)
 * **Predict** - Runs the LightGBM model passing the required input data (transformed in the format required by the model)